 That is why we have come up with the perfect one-day Sarasota itinerary that is full of family fun.
 We have hand-picked some of our favorite things to do with kids in Sarasota to give families an opportunity to experience some of the best things Sarasota has to offer while leaving plenty of time for beach relaxation.

 We have also included a comprehensive list of more family-friendly activities to add throughout your visit to Sarasota.

-The Perfect, Kid-Friendly, One Day Itinerary In Sarasota
+One Day Itinerary For Visiting Sarasota With Kids

 A perfect family day means spending less time in the car and more time together.
 While planning this itinerary, we scouted out the best attractions all within minutes of each other.
 Many of which families can walk to visit.

 The first stop on the list is Mote Marine Laboratory and Aquarium.
 Park in the parking lot as there are many local attractions and restaurants all within walking distance.

 This is the perfect itinerary if you staying in Siesta Key, Florida.

 Mote Marine Laboratory and Aquarium

 Marvel at sharks, sea turtles, manatees, and endless undersea curiosities.
 One remarkable thing about Mote is it is more than an Aquarium.
 It is a real laboratory where actual scientific research happens.
 With a focus on learning, there is an abundance of hands-on exhibits, educational displays, and special presentations.

 Keep in mind Mote has multiple buildings that you get admission into with your ticket.
 Follow the paths or ask an employee who is always willing to help get you to where you want to go.